tomasferrarisenda/backstage/README.md

 All of these files and directories we need to create for any new service we want to deploy.
 Luckily, we have Backstage Software Templates.

 ## How we are doing it
 Let's go into our Backstage console.
+In the Create tab on the left, we'll find the "New NGNIX in Existing Repo" Software Template

 </br>
 </br>